samuelguebo/acajou/README.md

 ## Customization

 This theme has loads of customization options available.
 To open WordPress Customizer go to **Appearance > Customize**.
 There you will find the following sections:
-#### Background
+#### Header
-Change background color and/or set a background image.
+Change the header image.
+It might support a random image list.
 #### Social links
 Set the link for Facebook, Twitter, youtube and other social networks.